Mission | 9th Grade Recommendations | Course Sequence | Staff | Emails | Staff Office Hours | Staff Bios | Links

 Megan Tomás - I attended Paint Branch as a student and enjoyed playing tennis, basketball, and softball.
 After studying Spanish and education and playing tennis at Towson University I returned to teach at Paint Branch in 2001.
 When I am not teaching I enjoy being with my family and three dogs.
 I also love to read, do outdoor activities, travel when I am able, and cheer for the Giants.

-Amy Weiss- BIO I grew up in Columbia, MD, and attended Penn State University on a swimming scholarship.
+Amy Weiss- I grew up in Columbia, MD, and attended Penn State University on a swimming scholarship.
 Previous to Paint Branch, I taught at Magruder High School and Rocky Hill Middle School.
 My husband is from El Salvador, and together we have 2 dogs, 2 cats, and 1 baby!
 We enjoy travel, exercise, music, camping, gardening, and teaching our baby both English and Spanish.

-Paint Branch students visit Japan Summer 2014
+Paint Branch students visit Japan Summer 2017 and 2019

 Important Links for World Languages Students

 Please click here for a list of important links.